Taxation & Accounting Principles for Lawyers

 A study of the international and national regulation of trade in goods.
 Topics include United States import, export and other trade regulations, and bi-lateral and multi-lateral trade agreements and organizations (e.g., NAFTA, the World Trade Organization, etc.).
 Other topics include “Fast Track,” countervailing duty and antidumping laws; preference programs (e.g., GSP); ITAR; FCPA, anti-boycott laws; trade sanctions and embargoes, safeguards and quotas; economic integration among countries; and the linkage of trade and diplomacy.

 A study of the law of labor relations, including union elections, the negotiation and administration of collective bargaining agreements, unfair labor practices, and dispute settlement.
 Particular attention is paid to the National Labor Relations Act.
+The final grade is based on a project and related paper.

 A study of nonprofit organizations, including an examination of their organization, operation, governance, and dissolution.
 Topics include practical issues faced by nonprofit organizations and attorneys who represent them, such as state and federal regulations, tax issues relating to tax-exempt status and eligibility for charitable contributions, liability of decision makers, tort liabilities of the organization and its members, planning to avoid litigation, and charitable immunity.